 “Some very limited circumstantial evidence suggests it may have circulated in manuscript”, he writes, clearly sceptical of the assertion.

-Given the robust claims by Nicholas McDowell and others for a more ‘social’ Marvell, especially between the years 1647-1650, I’m grateful for moral support in my convictions for the private poet where evidence doesn’t exist for the dissemination of his work.
+Given the robust claims by Nicholas McDowell and others for a more ‘social’ Marvell, especially between the years 1647-1650, I am heartened to find support in my convictions for the private poet where evidence doesn’t exist for the dissemination of his work.

-And yet, even I am not quite so blinkered (yet) as to ignore the strongest piece of evidence that the Ode may have circulated (albeit much later than 1650), which Komorowski conveniently overlooks.
+And yet, even I am unable to dismiss the strongest piece of evidence that the Ode may have circulated (albeit much later than 1650), which Komorowski seemingly overlooks.
 By far the strongest echo of the Ode, as George deF.
 Lord noted some forty years ago, comes in Dryden’s Annus Mirabilis in 1667.

 We can’t lose significance of that year either.
 After a full decade of public silence, Marvell re-entered mainstream publication in 1665 with an abridged version of ‘The Character of Holland’.
-Later, in 1667, he was prepared to publish in scribal form (albeit anonymously) his caustic ‘Advice to a Painter’ poems.
+Soon afterwards, he was prepared to publish in scribal form (albeit anonymously) his caustic ‘Advice to a Painter’ poems.

-Regardless of this, however, opportunities were clearly limited.
-The echoes are not incontrovertible, and it would appear that the poem never left Marvell’s grasp long enough for a copy to be made.
+Regardless of this, however, the echoes are not incontrovertible, and it would appear that the poem never left Marvell’s grasp long enough for a copy to be made.

 Readers?
 What ‘readers’?

-Marvell was a man of such extremes that even these mere possibilities of circulation attract attention.
+Marvell was a man of such extremes that even mere possibilities of circulation attract attention from scholars.
 Maybe it’s the ‘occasional’ nature of his publications that offers the most useful insight into his willingness to unveil at particular moments.

 The ‘Ode’ in 1650 follows a small number of published poems that become increasingly disillusioned with print.
 In November of that same year, Marvell’s Latin poem written for Robert Witty’s Popular Errours argues that books (including his own poem) are worth nothing more than pipe-fodder to be incinerated.

 Five poems written by or attributed to Marvell were printed between 1648 and 1650.
 Only one poem followed in the next 15 years.
-This is hardly a demonstration of the modesty topos, but rather a troubling emergence of the so-called “stigma of print”.
+This is proven by practice, then, not to be a demonstration of the modesty topos but an enactment of the so-called stigma of print.

 Did the Ode ever cease to become private before Marvell’s death?
 It’s difficult to say, although his career in manuscript and print offers plenty to suggest against it.